gdha/rear-automated-testing/README.md

 # rear-automated-testing
 Relax-and-Recover (ReaR) Automated Testing is using Vagrant and standard GNU/Linux boxes to deploy one server and one client virtual machine (VM), and besides a recover VM is also created, but not provisioned.
 The main goal of this project is to foresee in a simple way to test the latest snapshot release of ReaR without too many manual interactions by doing a full backup with an automated restore into the *recover* VM.

 In short we start the *client* and *server* VM via vagrant, and do a provisioning if required so that the *server* VM is capable of being a NFS server, PXE server and TFTP server.
-Then, we install the latest **ReaR** snapshot in the *client* VM and run a full backup using the *NETFS* backup method (with the help of `tar`).
+Then, we install the latest **ReaR** snapshot in the *client* VM and run a full backup using the *NETFS* backup method (with the help of `tar` or *bareos*).
 The tar archive is stored on the *server* VM and in the same time the PXE environment is configured on the *server* VM as well (when using KVM/libvirt), or a PXE environment is configured on the host system when using virtualbox..
 When the ReaR backup is completed we halt the *client* VM and start the *recover* VM and do a full restore of the *client* content.
 Once the restore is completed the *recover* VM reboot automatically.

 ## Clone this Git repository